NHL Winter Classic: History

 On November 18, 2017, the NHL announced that the Chicago Blackhawks would host the Boston Bruins in the Winter Classic scheduled for January 1, 2019.
-The game was played at Notre Dame Stadium, in Notre Dame, Indiana, and was the first instance of a Winter Classic being played in a different state and media market from the host team—the stadium is located less than 100 mi from Chicago but is served by television stations in South Bend.
+The game was played at Notre Dame Stadium, on the campus of the University of Notre Dame in Indiana, and was the first instance of a Winter Classic being played in a different state and media market from the host team—the stadium is located less than 100 mi from Chicago but is served by television stations in South Bend.

-The NHL announced on January 26, 2019, that the Dallas Stars would host the Nashville Predators in the 2020 Winter Classic at the Cotton Bowl in Dallas, Texas.
+The NHL announced on January 26, 2019 that the Dallas Stars would host the Nashville Predators in the 2020 Winter Classic at the Cotton Bowl in Dallas, Texas.
 It would be the first Winter Classic to take place at a warm-climate city and the first outdoor game for both the Predators and the Stars.
 The Stars won the game 4–2 in front of 85,630 fans, the second largest attendance in an NHL game behind the 2014 Winter Classic.

-The league originally announced on January 1, 2020, that the 2021 NHL Winter Classic would feature the Minnesota Wild at Target Field in Minneapolis, Minnesota.
+The league originally announced on January 1, 2020 that the 2021 NHL Winter Classic would feature the Minnesota Wild at Target Field in Minneapolis, Minnesota.
 The league later confirmed the St. Louis Blues as the opponent.
 However, due to the COVID-19 pandemic delaying the conclusion of the 2019–20 season to September and postponing the start of the following season, the event was moved to 2022 at its earliest.
 With a temperature of -5.7 °F at puck drop, the 2022 Winter Classic became the coldest outdoor game in NHL history as the Blues won 6–4.

 In 2021, the NHL ended its relationship with NBC and signed new agreements with ESPN and TNT.
 As ESPN has a full slate of college bowl games on New Year's Day, TNT will hold rights to the Winter Classic throughout the entire broadcast contract.

 On February 4, 2022, the NHL announced that Fenway Park would be the site of the 2023 NHL Winter Classic.
 As a result, Fenway Park became the third outdoor stadium to host multiple outdoor games, and the first to host two Winter Classics.
-On April 13, 2022, the Penguins were announced as the opponent with the game being held on January 2 (as January 1, 2023, falls on Sunday).
+On April 13, 2022, the Penguins were announced as the opponent with the game being held on January 2 (as January 1, 2023 fell on Sunday).
 The Bruins won the game, 2–1.